atifaziz/Rdatasets.cs/data/README.rst

 What is this?
 =============

-``Rdatasets`` is a collection of 1161 datasets that were originally distributed alongside the statistical software environment ``R`` and some of its add-on packages.
+``Rdatasets`` is a collection of over 1200 datasets that were originally distributed alongside the statistical software environment ``R`` and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development.

 What is included?
 =================